bwittenberg/manage-users/README.md

 # Ideas

+- [ ] candidate trivia for login, last try is "how do you pronounce radix"
 - [ ] settings panel to toggle light/dark theme?
 - [ ] deep linking to pages and panels
 - [ ] record video demo